 Days before starting your journey you should start hydrating your feet, if you already did it as a daily routine that you have earned, usually with a moisturizer that softens our skin and prevents possible chafing.
 At night, before sleeping, it would be a good time to do it (if you put on some socks after applying the cream the effect will multiply)

-One of the best and most powerful creams on the market that we recommend to avoid chasers is the Skin Food by Weleda.
-It will also serve to nourish and repair exposed hands, elbows and lips during the Camino (especially in summer and spring that are more visible)
+One of the best and most powerful creams on the market that we recommend to avoid chafing is Weleda's Skin Food.
+It will also serve to nourish and repair hands, elbows and lips exposed during the Camino (especially in summer and spring when they are more visible).

-Once you get to one of our routes of the Camino It would also be necessary to apply this moisturizing cream, before the beginning of the stages, in order to avoid that dryness and friction with the footwear can cause rubbing or blisters.
+Al do the Camino de Santiago from Sarria It would also be necessary to apply this moisturizing cream, before the beginning of the stages, in order to avoid that dryness and friction with the footwear can cause rubbing or blisters.
 You can also make use of petroleum jelly, although it does not have the same properties as a specific cream.

 After each stage and after leaving the long-awaited and relaxing shower, it is also important to rehydrate the soles of the feet, focusing on the heels.